greenbone/gvm-tools/docs/scripting.rst

     ipaddress = args.argv[1]

 Defines the main function and stores the passed first script argument as :envvar:`ipaddress` variable.
-Going further we add the logic to create a target, create a new scan task for the target, start the task and print the corresponding report id.
+Going further, we add the logic to create a target, create a new scan task for the target, start the task and print the corresponding report ID.

 .. code-block:: python3